kmcarpio1/Nspoof_Enseirb/README.md

 Educative usage only -- Other usages could be illegal

 ## Before everything : READ DOCS !
-General documentation is available on the Gitlab Repo (tab Wiki).
+General documentation is available on the Github Repo (tab Wiki).
 Docs will also be sent in deliverables.

 ## Launch program